realag/openweathermap-plugin/README.md

 A wordpress plugin for displaying current conditions, current weather map, and local forecasts from http://openweathermap.org/.

 PHP Functions:

-OWMsetCity($searchterm) //set the city
-OWMshowSearch() //show the search box and buttons from http://solsticeweather.com OWMshowFiveDayForecast() //show the 5-day forecast OWMshowFourteenDayForecast() //show the 14-day forecast OWMshowBasicMap() //show the current map OWMshowCurrentConditions() //show the current conditions
+OWMsetCity($searchArray) //set the city and the units OWMshowSearch() //show the search box and buttons from http://solsticeweather.com OWMshowCurrentConditions() //show the current conditions OWMshowBasicMap() //show the current map OWMshowFiveDayForecast() //show the 5-day forecast OWMshowFourteenDayForecast() //show the 14-day forecast OWMinitScript(useGeoIP, searchBox) //run the init script

+Short Codes:
+[OWMsetCity searchterm='Fort Myers, FL' searchtemp='imperial'] //set the city and the units [OWMshowSearch] //show the search box and buttons from http://solsticeweather.com [OWMshowCurrentConditions] //show the current conditions [OWMshowBasicMap] //show the current map [OWMshowFiveDayForecast] //show the 5-day forecast [OWMshowFourteenDayForecast] //show the 14-day forecast [OWMinitScript useGeoIP='true' searchBox='.owm-city-search-term'] //run the init script

 One HTML element needs to have onload="OWMinit()" or the script will never run.
 The function can be called with parameters or with out.